-The Company's non-current liability related to straight-line ground lease expense is included in "deferred ground lease payable" on the Company's balance sheet.
-The Company's asset related to prepaid ground leases is included in "prepaid expenses" and "long-term prepaid rent and other assets, net" on the Company's balance sheet.
+The Company's non-current liability related to straight-line ground lease expense is included in "deferred ground lease payable" on the Company's consolidated balance sheet.
+The Company's assets related to prepaid ground leases is included in "prepaid expenses" and "long-term prepaid rent and other assets, net" on the Company's consolidated balance sheet.
+The Company's current liability related to accrued property taxes is included in "other accrued liabilities" on the Company's consolidated balance sheet and was \$1.6 million and \$2.4 million for the years ended December 31, 2015 and 2014, respectively.